Bevan French: 2023

-In round 2 of the 2023 Super League season, French scored two tries for Wigan in a 60-0 victory over Wakefield Trinity.
+In round 2 of the 2023 Super League season, French scored two tries for Wigan in a 600 victory over Wakefield Trinity.

-In round 5, French scored two tries as Wigan won a narrow game against Huddersfield 14-12.
+In round 5, French scored two tries in Wigan's narrow 1412 victory over Huddersfield.

-In Round 6, Wigan again had a French double to thank as they left it late to beat Salford at home.

-French scored for Wigan in games against Leigh and Wakefield over the Easter period.
-In the Challenge Cup Last 16 away to Leeds the following week, French scored twice and crucially denied Harry Newman a certain try as Wigan came back to win 18-14.
+In the Challenge Cup Last 16 away to Leeds the following week, French scored twice and crucially denied Harry Newman a try as Wigan came back to win 1814.

 French scored in defeats to both the Catalans Dragons at Magic Weekend and St Helens.
-In round 20, French scored two tries in Wigan's 44-18 victory over Leigh.
-In October French was named as the winner of the 2023 Steve Prescott MBE Man of Steel award.
+In round 20, French scored two tries in Wigan's 44–18 victory over Leigh.
+In October, French was named as the winner of the 2023 Steve Prescott MBE Man of Steel award.

 On 14 October, French played in Wigan's 2023 Super League Grand Final victory over the Catalans Dragons.